michaelknoch/AwesomeTodos/README.md

 # AwesomeTodos

- This is a learning project to gather experiences with react-native, redux and snapshot testing with jest
+ This is a learning project to gather experiences with react-native, redux and snapshot testing with jest :metal:

 #### clone repo
 ```